JetBrains/teamcity-documentation/topics/typed-parameters.md

 [//]: # (title: Changing Build Parameter Type and UI Appearance)
 [//]: # (auxiliary-id: Changing Build Parameter Type and UI Appearance;Typed Parameters)

-When adding a [build parameter](configuring-build-parameters.md), you can extend its definition with meta-information, or _specification_.
+When [adding a build parameter](configuring-build-parameters.md), you can extend its definition with meta-information, or _specification_.
 The parameter's specification defines how its controls are presented and validated in the _[Run Custom Build](running-custom-build.md)_ dialog.

 By adding a typed specification to a parameter, you make it a _typed parameter_.
 Typed parameters are more understandable for non-developers and make experience with builds more user-friendly.

-Example: A build configuration has a parameter that defines if a build has to include a license or not.
+**Example**: A build configuration has a parameter that defines if a build has to include a license or not.
 The parameter can be either `true` or `false` (default).
 For a regular user, it might not be clear which build parameter is responsible for the license generation and what its values mean.
 It is not a problem when builds run with the default configuration.
 However, if a user wants to run a [custom build](running-custom-build.md), the variety of available parameters might confuse them.
-Using the build parameter's specification, you can make the parameters' appearance in the _Run Custom Build_ dialog more readable.
+Using the build parameter specification, you can make the parameters' appearance in the _Run Custom Build_ dialog more readable.

 <img src="typed-parameter-in-custom-run-dialog.png" width="700" alt="Typed parameter in a Running Custom Build dialog"/>